 - Other non-school providers delivering the VCE and the VCAL.

-Non-government schools entering into similar purchasing arrangements are encouraged to obtain advice from the Catholic Education Commission of Victoria (CECV) or Independent Schools Victoria (ISV) before entering into a purchasing agreement.
+Non-government schools that plan to purchase part of their senior secondary curriculum from external providers should obtain advice from the Catholic Education Commission of Victoria or Independent Schools Victoria.

 ||Catholic Education Commission of Victoria